AlbertoGonzalezDelgado/CHIPsequeando/README.md

 # CHIPsequeando

 ## What is CHIPsequeando?
 CHIPsequeando is a computational pipeline designed for the automatic analysis of ChIP-seq data.
-From raw *fastaq* files, CHIPsequeando will provide a list of target genes.
+From raw *fastaq* files, CHIPsequeando will provide a list of target genes that could be regulated by the transcription factor.

 ## How to install CHIPsequeando?
 Download the code from Github to the folder you want.
 For example: